It's a good day to be an ASE Technology Holding Co. Ltd. (ASX) shareholder - The Dwinnex

 Ratios:

-For a deeper understanding of ASE Technology Holding Co.
-Ltd.’s stock, let’s take a closer look at its various ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 7.26 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 4.07.
+To gain a deeper understanding of ASX’s stock, we examine its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 7.29 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 4.09.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.90 and its Current Ratio is at 1.40.
 In the meantime, Its Debt-to-Equity ratio is 0.63 whereas as Long-Term Debt/Eq ratio is at 0.48.

 Upgrades & Downgrades